From A to X

 John Berger has won the Booker before, in 1972, with G. His infamous acceptance speech is better remembered.
-Though my curiousity was leading me to read G someday, that day has just been pushed back since finishing From A to X (2008, to be published in the U.S. next week).
-It wasn’t a bad book.
+Though my curiousity was leading me to read G someday, that day has just been pushed back since finishing From A to X. It wasn’t a bad book.
 In fact, there are some wonderful aspects to it.
 Nevertheless, it was enough to satisfy my desire to get to know Berger, at least for now.

 Here is an example of a novel I like in theory but not in fact.
 It’s an epistolary novel: From A to X refers to letters sent from A’ida to her love Xavier (it is subtitled “Some letters recuperated by John Berger”).
 At the beginning, all we know is that Xavier is in a prison cell due to his accusation of “being a founder member of a terrorist network.”
 Because the book then just jumps into the letters, the reader must be willing to work pretty hard to get his or her bearings in the novel.
 This is not made any easier by the mind-numbing minutiae A’ida sometimes gives, delving into the quotidian.
 Nor is it made pleasant by A’ida’s lapses into sentimentality:

 Eyes have only four or five official adjectives: brown, blue, hazel, green!
 The colour of your eyes is Xavier.

 (The absent end stop at the end of that sentence is correct according to my copy).